logo

 Net Dairy Livestock Sales

-Includes the sale of 45 MA and R 2 heifer culls @ $640/head, 140 four day old calves @ $30/head and 5 R 2 steers @ $1400.
+Originally the budget was for the sale of 45 MA and R 2 heifer culls @ $670/head, 145, four day old calves @ $35/head and 5 R 2 steers @ $1400.
 Includes the purchase of one 2 year old Angus bull and the sale of one 3 year old Angus bull.
+Have revised stock income up as there have been fewer losses, so more cows to sell plus prices have been higher.

 EXPENSES $TOTAL $/KgMS $/COW $/HA